One of the most beautiful and fundamental questions in fractal geometry is how to define the dimension of a fractal set or measure.

 Proceedings of Fractal Geometry and Stochastics VI, Birkhäuser, Progress in Probability, 2021.

+The main concepts in dimension interpolation (so far) were introduced across three papers.
 The paper in which we introduced the Assouad spectrum is here:

 ► New dimension spectra: finer information on scaling and homogeneity (with H. Yu), arXiv